Cohort 4 starts Fall 2019

 - Resume or vitae.

-- At least three academic and/or professional references (including the completed reference form and a reference letter) from individuals who can address qualifications for graduate study in social work, academic readiness, and work performance and proficiency.
+- A minimum of three academic and/or professional references from individuals who can address qualifications for graduate study in social work, academic readiness, and work performance and proficiency.

 - It is recommended that applicants be computer literate and have reliable internet access.